 Robots will allow for new forms of mass transportation that are virtually accident-free and completely automated.
 This allows you to constantly travel the globe without consideration of the normal time restrictions or hassles.
 In addition, you can always have a surrogate attend your meetings while you're out and about, completely eliminating the need to stay stationary ever.

 3. You will lose weight.

-Although Wall*E alarmed us of the dystopian possibility of sitting around doing nothing and becoming fat slugs, I suggest that the opposite will occur.
+Although Wall*E alarmed us with the dystopian possibility of sitting around doing nothing and becoming fat slugs, I suggest that the opposite will occur.
 Without having to run around doing chores all the time, the average workday will include a significant amount of recreational time that can be spent on healthy activities.
-And I don't mean boring treadmills - I mean full out sports simulations from partnerless tennis to a fully automated game of football.
-Personal training robotic assistants will be so common and so persistent that perhaps the revolution actually starts from their sense of empowerment...
-All of that extra exercise will come in handy once the revolution goes into full swing!
+And I don't mean boring treadmills—I mean full-out sports simulations from partnerless tennis to a fully automated game of football.
+Personal training robotic assistants will be so common and so persistent that perhaps the revolution actually starts from their sense of empowerment... all of that extra exercise will come in handy once the revolution goes into full swing!

 4. You will not need a kitchen.

-Why have a kitchen, when a centralized super-kitchen serving robots only will allow all of your epicurean delights be met every day and night?
-Your robot will simply scoot off, gather precise amounts of the freshest ingredients, cook them to perfection and deliver them in the sealed warmth of their inner chamber - you know, the one that's farthest away from the waste chamber.
+Why have a kitchen, when a centralized super-kitchen serving robots only will allow all of your epicurean delights to be met every day and night?
+Your robot will simply scoot off, gather precise amounts of the freshest ingredients, cook them to perfection and deliver them in the sealed warmth of their inner chamber—you know, the one that's farthest away from the waste chamber.

 5. No one will bully you.